Plumsail/forms-docs/SharePoint/how-to/csl.rst

 -------------------------------
 Lookup control is also supported by List or Library control.
 Thus, you can design a form with a list of related items from another site.

-In List or Library control, the column that stores lookup control value is also rendered as a regular SharePoint lookup field, both in a dialog and in inline editing modes, and has the same functionality.
+In List or Library control, the column that stores lookup control value is also rendered as a regular SharePoint lookup field, both in a dialog and in inline editing mode, and has the same functionality.

 .. image:: ../images/how-to/csl/csl_07.png
    :alt: List or Library